-Illness Days Sample Clauses
+Illness Days Clause Samples

 Illness Days.
-Section 13.5 Employees shall be granted five (5) days per year for absence due to illness.
+Employees shall be granted five (5) days per year for absence due to illness.
 For illness, the use of Illness Days is required before the use of unpaid leave.
 If an employee’s illness requires absence of greater than five (5) consecutive business days (forty [40] hours), the employee may apply for Short-Term Disability (STD) benefits.
 The first five (5) business days (forty [40] hours) are considered the “waiting period” under the STD benefit.
 The time used during the “waiting period” will be deducted from the employee’s Illness Days.
-APPROVED ABSENCES

 Related to Illness Days